talis-fb/portfolyo/src/content/posts/pastora.md

 ---
-title: Include Video in the Posts
+title: Pastora
-published: 2023-08-01
+published: 2025-01-20
-description: This post demonstrates how to include embedded video in a blog post.
-tags: [Example, Video]
+description: ...#
+tags: [Java, Spring, Postgres]
-category: Examples
+category: Projects
-draft: false
 ---

 Just copy the embed code from YouTube or other platforms, and paste it in the markdown file.